XPipe LogoXPipe Documentation

 Refreshing connections

 XPipe can automatically refresh all available connections by clicking on the refresh button.
 This is useful if you recently added or removed systems from the tailnet.
 For the refresh to succeed, you need to be logged in into your tailnet and your login must not be expired.
-If you are not logged incorrectly, you will get an error message about that or a login window will popup automatically.
+If you are not logged incorrectly, you will get an error message about that or a login window will pop up automatically.

 On a Linux system, tailscale requires root permissions to access all tailnets and accounts.
 XPipe will prompt you for your sudo password if needed.